Rishi Sunak to be appointed PM before building Cabinet

 Mr Sunak ruled out an early general election demanded by opposition parties as the Tories move onto their third prime minister on the mandate won by Mr Johnson in 2019.

-Shadow health secretary Wes Streeting reiterated Labour’s call for a general election, saying “the public are clamouring for a say”.
+On Tuesday, Pat McFadden, Labour’s shadow chief secretary to the Treasury, acknowledged the prospect of going back to the country now looked “less likely”.

-He said: “The Conservative Party is a sclerotic mess.
-They are chaotic and who’s to say Rishi Sunak isn’t going to be out in six months’ time because you can hear the knives sharpening in Westminster of the disgruntled Borisites … who still think Rishi knifed Boris Johnson in the back.”
+Ms Atkins suggested Mr Sunak would be in “reassuring” mode as he sought to restore stability.

-Mr Sunak, whose resignation from Mr Johnson’s Government in July precipitated a mass exodus that led to the then-PM’s downfall, on Monday hit the ground running by telling Conservative MPs behind closed doors in the House of Commons they face an “existential moment”.
+The former chancellor, whose resignation from Mr Johnson’s Government in July precipitated a mass exodus that led to the then-PM’s downfall, hit the ground running on Monday by telling Conservative MPs behind closed doors in the House of Commons they face an “existential moment”.

 Three MPs in the room said his message to the party was they must “unite or die”, as they focus on delivering on the public’s priorities during a cost-of-living crisis.